-The Brooklyn Hospital Center is at the forefront of new technologies in colonoscopy and endoscopy.
-We have highly advanced endoscopes, which make procedures among the fastest and most effective in New York while greatly minimizing discomfort.
+The Brooklyn Hospital Center is at the forefront of new technologies in colonoscopy, endoscopy and hepatobiliary procedures.
+We have highly advanced endoscopes allowing for effective procedures and ensuring patient comfort.

-Our board certified Gastroenterologists are experts in the diagnosis and treatment of complex illnesses of the GI tract.
+Our board-certified Gastroenterologists are experts in the diagnosis and treatment of complex illnesses of the gastrointestinal tract.
 Utilizing an all-digital endoscopy suite and other Brooklyn Hospital Center resources, they’ll help find the cause of your problem and develop a treatment plan that works for you.